larabatman/annotation_of_eukaryotic_genome/README.md

 # Annotation of Eukaryotic Genomes: Arabidposis thaliana accession
 This documentation aims to describe the annotation protocol used for genome annotation of the Istisu-1 Arabidopsis thaliana assembly that was previously assembled using public HiFi sequencing reads.
 We are also going to use Trinity assembled RNA-seq public data as evidence to support gene prediction.
-There are three main sections: identificaiton, classification and dynamics of Trasposable Elements (TEs), Genome annotation and quality control, and functional and comparative genomics.
+Here, genome annotation is going to be decomposed into identification, classification and dynamics of transposable elements (TEs), annotation through the MAKER pipeline, quality assessment, functional annotation and comparative genomics.
 Generally, tools were used through Apptainer with images provided by the course organizers.
 All plots were produced using R module 4.2.1.

 ## Contents